rng-guy/NFSMWBartender/README.txt

  • which vehicles spawn in place of Cross and his henchmen through LeaderStrategy 7.

 The "Basic" feature set ALSO LETS YOU CHANGE (in general)
- • whether a given cop vehicle is affected by pursuit breakers of any kind;
+ • whether a given cop vehicle is affected by pursuit-breaker instakills of any kind;
  • which notification string the game displays whenever you destroy a given cop vehicle;
  • which radio callsigns and chatter a given cop vehicle can trigger in player pursuits;
  • under which conditions (if at all) a given cop vehicle shows up on the radar / mini-map;